sganis/golddrive/readme.md

 # Golddrive

-Map Windows network drives to remote filesystems using SSH.
+Map Windows drives to remote filesystems using SSH.

 Installation